-Incoming visitors may have to take a random or targeted test.
-They will have to self isolate for 24 hours at the address of their destination until the test results are out.
-Those who test positive will be quarantined for 14 days in designated hotels in Halkidiki.
+Incoming air travellers may have to take a random or targeted test.
+Those who test positive will be quarantined for at least 10 days in a designated hotel in Halkidiki.
 The Greek state will be covering the cost of treatment for any tourists (including their families) who test positive for Covid-19 during their visit.

 All the information regarding the details of the opening of each accommodation facility can be found on their official website and social media.